Affirmations & Acknowledgements

 “With humility and respect for the original caretakers of the land, we recognize that, at its performance home at The Ruth Page Center for the Arts, Porchlight Music Theatre inhabits the land of the Council of the Three Fires: the Ojibwe, Odawa, and Potawatomi Nations, and many other tribes such as the Miami, Ho-Chunk, Menominee, Sac, and Fox who also call this land their home.
 We honor the sacred lands of all indigenous American Indian, Alaska Native, Native Hawaiian, and First Nations peoples, and we humbly strive to create authentic collaborations that make space for and give voice to their rich culture and traditions.”

 Porchlight is committed to aligning our values to our business practices.
-We are conscious of the need to promote diversity within our staff, board, performers, musicians, creative teams, production teams, and audiences, as well as to ensure fairness, justice, and inclusivity in our policies and procedures.
-We recognize this evolution is an ongoing process, and we invite you to read on to learn about our goals, follow our progress, and discover ways to learn more and get involved.
+We are conscious of the need to promote diversity within our staff, board, performers, musicians, creative teams, production teams and audiences, as well as to ensure fairness, justice, and inclusivity in the way we honor our mission.
+We recognize this evolution is an ongoing process, and we invite you to read on to learn about our goals, follow our progress and discover ways to learn more and get involved.

 Specifically:

-• The staff has engaged in anti-racism training specific to our industry.
+• The staff and board have engaged in equity, diversity, inclusion and anti-racism training, specific to our industry.

-• Based on those audits and in further considering ways we can be a more equitable and inclusive company, we have finalized the first draft of an action plan that addresses internal changes for this season, and future goals that inform our upcoming new strategic plan.
-This action plan will be reviewed by key stakeholders and will be shared in detail on this page in the new year.
+• Based on that audit and in further considering ways we can be a more equitable and inclusive company, we created action plan that addressed immediate internal changes as well as future goals that inform our strategic planning.

 Definitions & Explanations